Tetrakern/fictioneer/INSTALLATION.md

 }
 ```

+### Font Awesome

+Fictioneer loads the free version of [Font Awesome 6.4.2](https://fontawesome.com/) by default and unless you want to use a different one or encounter compatibility issues (usually when a plugin includes FA as well), no action is required here.

+* If you want to include it via plugin (perhaps a Pro Kit) or custom function, disable the theme version under **Fictioneer > General > Compatibility**.

+* If you want to change the CDN link and integrity hash, do that by overwriting the `FICTIONEER_FA_CDN` and `FICTIONEER_FA_INTEGRITY` constants in a [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/).
+You can set the integrity to `null` if not needed.

 ### Constants

 Some options are not available in the settings because tempering with them can break the theme or result in unexpected behavior.
 Those options are defined via constants in the **function.php**.
 If you want to change them, you need a [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/).
 Just override them in the child theme’s own **function.php**, but only if you know what you are doing!